ickc/pixi-kernel-jl/README.md

 1. Provide a Jupyter kernel that automatically uses the Julia from your Pixi environment.
 2. Offer a template to bootstrap and pin a Julia version inside a Pixi configuration so your notebooks use the intended Julia runtime.

+## Important: bootstrap Julia before other Julia tasks

+This project changed how the Julia runtime is prepared inside the Pixi environment.
+You must run the `bootstrap-julia` task before running other Julia-related tasks (for example `precompile`, `install-kernel`, `resolve`, or `update`).
+The bootstrap step installs the pinned Julia runtime (via `juliaup`) into the Pixi-managed prefix so subsequent Julia invocations use the intended runtime and depot paths.

+If you skip `pixi run bootstrap-julia` you will see cryptic error like this:

+    ERROR: `1.11.7` from environment variable JULIAUP_CHANNEL is not installed.
+Please run `juliaup add 1.11.7` to install channel or version.

+Run the bootstrap step once after creating or restoring the Pixi environment (for example after a fresh checkout or when the environment cache is not restored).

 ## Motivation

 Julia projects are reproducible at the package-environment level (for example, `julia --project=@.` will find the environment by searching up the directory tree).
 However, reproducing the exact Julia *runtime* version used to run that environment is still manual and error-prone.
 This project helps by providing a kernel and bootstrap pattern that ensures the Julia binary used by Jupyter comes from the pinned Pixi configuration.